Skip to main content

 ThePixelman / Pixabay

-While jet lag symptoms are generally temporary and tend to improve as your body adjusts to the new time zone, the duration of jet lag can vary from person to person.
+While jet lag symptoms are generally temporary and tend to improve as your body adjusts to the new time zone, the answer to the question of how long can jet lag last varies from person to person.
 A few factors that influence the duration of jet lag include:

-• Your overall health: Some people are more susceptible to jet lag than others, with factors like age, sleep quality, and overall health influencing how quickly you will adjust to the new time zone.
-Additionally, certain medical conditions such as sleep disorders, depression, and anxiety, can all make jet lag symptoms worse and prolong the recovery process.
+• Your overall health: Some people are more susceptible to jet lag than others, with factors like age, sleep quality, and overall health influencing how quickly you adjust to the new time zone.
+Additionally, certain medical conditions, such as sleep disorders, depression, and anxiety, can all make jet lag symptoms worse and prolong the recovery process.

-The Mayo Clinic reports that as a rule of thumb, it takes about a day to recover for each time zone you cross during your journey.
+The Mayo Clinic reports that, as a rule of thumb, it takes about a day to recover for each time zone you cross during your journey.

 How to get over jet lag: 6 quick tips